 Who We Are

-Sustainable Energy Hawaii, formerly Big Island Community Coalition (BICC), is a grassroots organization dedicated to improving the quality of life of Hawaii Island residents.
-We are an advocacy group dedicated to raising public awareness and stimulating the political will to enable change.
+Sustainable Energy Hawaii, (formerly Big Island Community Coalition), is a grassroots 501(c)3 non-profit dedicated to improving the quality of life and security of life for Hawaii Island residents.
+We are an action oriented advocacy group dedicated to raising public awareness and stimulating the political will to enable change.
 At Sustainable Energy Hawaii, we understand that the price of energy is the common factor affecting the cost of everything in our state.
 Through that lens, our vision is a future of affordable energy for Hawaii, produced using only local renewable resources.
 This will keep money in our local economy, producing economic equity, energy independence, and prosperity.

 We believe that we can create sustained economic opportunities, enable increased social justice, and heal our environment by attaining sustainable energy independence for all our people.
-Through thoughtful planning, collaboration, and hard work to bring about lower energy prices, we are convinced it can be achieved in a manner that strengthens our community, top to bottom while improving our environment.
+Through thoughtful planning, collaboration, and hard work to bring stable, affordable energy prices, we are convinced it can be achieved in a manner that strengthens our community, top to bottom while improving our environment.

 We are lucky to have robust wind, solar, hydro, and geothermal energy resources on Hawaii Island.
 Significant progress has already been made to improve our renewable energy mix.
 However, much more must be done to expand capacity and to avoid intermittence.
 Geothermal is of particular interest given our special situation – Hawaii sits atop a hot spot that is a source of significant energy, one that will last millennia.
 Importantly, it offers a source of continuous energy.
 It does not have the challenge of intermittence but can supply energy at peak output 24/7.
 There are physical and cultural challenges associated with the utilization of geothermal energy, but we believe there are strategies to mitigate them for all.